Dental Locuming: an Emerging Career Choice for Dentists

 The need for locuming dentists has never been greater

-Currently dental school classes consist of nearly 50% women.
-Many of those women will become both practice owners and mothers.
+Women currently constitute 50% of dental school classes.
+Many of these women will become both practice owners and mothers.
 The dental industry is seeing the need for temporary dentists to help cover parental leaves for both male and female practice owners.
 Locuming allows owners to bond with their children without sacrificing the development of their practice.

-Finding a locum that works well with your team and practice is very beneficial to not disrupt the continuity of care with patients.
-In dentistry we work in 6 month cycles.
-If you are gone for even one week of that and there is no patient care, you will see holes in your schedule in the next two to three 6 month cycles.
-Inviting a locum to cover your leave ensures that the flow of patients is not disrupted.
+Finding a locum that works well with your team and practice is beneficial to the continuity of care with patients.
+In dentistry we work in six-month cycles.
+Even one week without patient diagnosis can have consequences in your schedule and your patient health outcomes for the next two to three cycles.
+Inviting a locum to cover your leave ensures patients are cared for while you are away.

 Benefits of being a dental locum include: